How Much Does an Executor Get Paid in Nevada?

 Yes.
 Executors in Nevada can waive their fee entirely or accept a reduced amount.
 Family members serving as executor often waive compensation, particularly when they are also beneficiaries of the estate.
 Waiving the fee reduces the overall cost of probate and increases the amount available for distribution to beneficiaries.

 Executor fees and attorney fees are separate costs in Nevada probate.
-Attorney fees are set by statute.NRS 150.060 (statutory percentage: 4% on first $100K, 3% next $100K, 2% next $800K, 1% next $9M, 0.5% next $15M)Verified May 14, 2026 Executor compensation is calculated separately from attorney fees.
+Attorney fees are based on a presumed-reasonable statutory schedule.NRS 150.060 (reasonable compensation; if computed on the value of the estate the court allows 4% on first $100K, 3% next $100K, 2% next $800K, 1% next $9M, 0.5% next $15M — hourly billing also permitted, fee fixed by written agreement and approved by the court)Verified Jul 14, 2026 Executor compensation is calculated separately from attorney fees.
 Both fees are paid from the estate before distribution to beneficiaries.
+To estimate the attorney fee, use the Nevada probate attorney fee calculator.

 In-depth guides covering Nevada probate laws, trust requirements, and estate planning strategies.